farrandi/dsci_572_sup_learn_II/lecture_3_4.md

 | Binary Classification      | BCELoss          | Adam      |
 | Multi-class Classification | CrossEntropyLoss | Adam      |

+- Input of CrossEntropyLoss doesn't need to be normalized (i.e. no need to sum to 1/ no need to use `nn.Softmax`)

 ```python
 # criterions
 from torch import nn